Finding the Best Places to Retire Since 2006!

 Political Leanings: Conservative

 College Educated: 25%

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Cons: I-70 runs along the southern side of town and occasionally closes for short periods of time in winter due to avalanches or blizzards, making car travel to Denver (population 3 million) - 275 miles away - impossible.

-Notes: Palisade has some racial diversity and has grown by 40% within the last 10 to 20 years.
+Notes: Palisade has some racial diversity and has maintained its population within the last decade.
 Many residents travel to Grand Junction for supplies and services.

 Recommended as a Retirement Spot?
 Yes